Funny Poems About Eulogy or Eulogy Funny Poems

 Did not compute, that's why they fell

-Written by Moji Agha
+Written by Alkas Poetry

 Written by Gregory Richard Barden

-Categories: death, eulogy, family, funeral, funny, humorous, word play,
+Categories: death, eulogy, family, funeral, funny, humorous

 Here Lies Brutha N Lauh